kendra-isham/AutoLead/readME.txt

 --- set /chat and /stats as private routes so only logged in users have access
 --- set up redux persist for username so we redirect from / to /chat automatically

-How to run:
+How to setup:
+--- To run globally:
     --- Navigate to https://radiant-sea-05632.herokuapp.com/ in your browser

---- Please login with p0000000 for database tracking purposes.
-    --- the form will allow any p+7 numbers
---- If "message_fail" alerts, please navigate back to https://radiant-sea-05632.herokuapp.com/ and refresh.
-I am actively troubleshooting this bug.
---- The modem bot can answer a variety of questions about Charter provided internet modems that would be asked by a repair representative during troubleshooting when a customer calls in.
-    --- Questions currently must be formatted with a question topic (ie speed, wifi capability, port forwarding) and a modem model number.
-    --- Example questions to ask:
-        --- "How do I login to the CGNM2250?"
-        --- "Do I use homeworld for the f@st router?"
-        --- "What's the max speed for an E31N2V1?"
-        --- "Where do I set up port forwarding for a DDW36C?"

---- To run locally;
+--- To run locally:
     --- Install dependencies for server
         npm install